Laurent Deckers: Political career

 On 10 May 1940 Nazi Germany invaded the Netherlands and the government fled to London to escape the German occupation.
-During World War II Deckers continued to serve as a Member of the House of Representatives but in reality the De facto political influence of the House of Representatives was marginalized.
+During World War II Deckers continued to serve in the House of Representatives but in reality the de facto political influence of the House of Representatives was marginalized.
 On 9 October 1940 Deckers was arrested and detained in Buchenwald concentration camp and was released on 7 November 1940.
-Deckers also served retroactively as Chairman of the Roman Catholic State Party from 1 September 1941 after Timotheus Verschuur was detained in Sachsenhausen concentration camp and later died in captivity on 17 April 1945.
+Deckers also served retroactively as chairman of the Roman Catholic State Party from 1 September 1941 after Timotheus Verschuur was detained in Sachsenhausen concentration camp and later died in captivity on 17 April 1945.
 In May 1942 Deckers was arrested and detained again in Buchenwald concentration camp and was released in August 1942.
-Following the end of World War II Queen Wilhelmina ordered a Recall of Parliament and Deckers remained a Member of the House of Representatives, taking office on 20 November 1945.
-On 22 December 1945 the Roman Catholic State Party was renamed as the Catholic People's Party, Deckers was one of the co-founders and became one of the unofficial Deputy Leader of the Catholic People's Party and was selected as the first Parliamentary leader of the Catholic People's Party in the House of Representatives.
+Following the end of World War II Queen Wilhelmina ordered a Recall of Parliament and Deckers remained a member of the House of Representatives, taking office on 20 November 1945.
+On 22 December 1945 the Roman Catholic State Party was renamed as the Catholic People's Party, Deckers was one of the co-founders and was selected as the first parliamentary leader of the Catholic People's Party in the House of Representatives.

-In March 1946 Deckers was nominated as Member of the Council of State, he resigned as Parliamentary leader and a Member of the House of Representatives the day he was installed as a Member of the Council of State, serving from 1 April 1946 until 1 March 1958.
+In March 1946 Deckers was nominated as member of the Council of State, he resigned as parliamentary leader and as member of the House of Representatives the day he was installed as a member of the Council of State, serving from 1 April 1946 until 1 March 1958.